PGCE Secondary Spanish / Overview

 - Entry requirements

 - 2:2 honours degree or above.
-If you are not a native Spanish speaker, 50% or more of your degree content should have focused on Spanish.
-If you are unsure, please contact us to discuss your qualifications.
+If you are not a native Spanish speaker, 50% or more of your degree content should have focused on French.

 - A-level (or equivalent) in either French, German or Spanish.

 - You should also be able to speak a second language (French or German), beginners' level will suffice.
 Subject knowledge enhancement courses are available.

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.